danschlz/danschulz.github.io/books.md

 **The best**

-Adams, _Watership Down_.
-A parable about what it means be good, told through a story of rabbits.
-Mysticism, friendship, freedom and totalitarianism, fertility, love, war.

 Bolano, _The Savage Detectives_ and _2666_.
-Bolano gives you feeling that you're being watched; it's eerie and you can't quite put your finger on it.
-Brilliant, strange, and unlike any other reading experience.
+My favorite author, Bolano's stories make you feel a constant sense of anxiety.
+The longer two novels are his best.

 Borges, _Ficciones_.
-By far the best speculative fiction you will ever read written by the most erudite author of the 20th century.
+Speculative fiction is my favorite genre, and Borges is the GOAT.
+He's also the most erudite author of the twentieth century, and it shows.

-Sledge, _With the Old Breed_.
-Memoir of a mortarman in the Pacific theater of WWII who isn't trying to impress anyone.
-Deeply authentic.
+Adams, _Watership Down_.
+A story about rabbits that says profound things about friendship, mythology, fertility, totalitarianism, and more.

 Sebald, _Austerlitz_.
-Sebald's prose has an eerie quality much like Bolano.
+Sebald without question writes the most beautiful prose I've had the pleasure of reading.

+Zweig, _The World of Yesterday_.
+This literary memoir is a first person take on what it was like to watch the world get obliterated in the first half of the twentieth century.
+A reminder that history can reset itself in a single generation.

+Henrich, _The Secret of our Success_.
+A readable introduction to cultural evolution and my favorite book that you might call "big history."
+More rigorous than _Sapiens_; _Guns, Germs, and Steel_; and the like.

+Chiang, _Stories of your Life and Others_ and _Exhalation_.
+Like Borges, Chiang writes knock out speculative fiction.
+Less literary and heavier on the sci-fi.

+Wallace, _Consider the Lobster and other Essays_.
+When I was a teenager I'd Google "highest IQ person ever" and was always surprised to find Goethe alongside von Neumann.
+These essays are a quick way to understand how intelligence can express itself verbally.

+Houellebecq, _Submission_.
+Houellebecq is the author most responsible for getting me hooked on fiction, and Submission is the one I started with.
+Satirical, hilarious, and Straussian.

 Ferrante, _The Neapolitan Novels_.

-Houellebecq, _Submission_.

-Zweig, _The World of Yesterday_

-Henrich, _The Secret of our Success_.
-The book to read if you're interested in "big history."
-More rigorous than _Sapiens_, or _Guns, Germs, and Steel_.

 Pesssoa, _The Book of Disquiet_

+Sledge, _With the Old Breed_

 Murakami, _Hard-Boiled Wonderland and the End of the World_

-Wallace, _Consider the Lobster and other Essays_

-Chiang, _Stories of your Life and Others_

 Hofstadter, _Gödel, Escher, Bach_